ETH-NEXUS/scAmpi_single_cell_RNA/README.md

 Further, a "sample_map" must be provided, a tab delimited text file that lists all samples that should be analysed (one row per sample).
 The sample map contains four columns (refer to example below): column 1: experiment ID, column 2: sample name (this ID will be used to name files and identify the sample throughout the pipeline); column 3: sample_info (free-text), e.g. tumor/normal/tissue_type; column 4: time point.
+Am example file ready for adpatation is provided in the directory 'snake'.

 Example:
 ```